ethiry99/HW3_PyPoll/README.md

 ![](https://github.com/ethiry99/HW3_PyPoll/blob/main/Resources/Vote_by_Candidate_output.png)

-The coding for this results was completed as such:
+The coding for these results was completed as such:

 [Code to display the results by candidate](https://github.com/ethiry99/HW3_PyPoll/blob/main/Resources/Vote_by_Candidate_display_code.png)